AttorneyTech/attorneytech-database/README.md

 #### `events`

-An event is a collection of many cases, an event may walk through many instance levels of court(審級), \
+An event is a collection of many cases, an event may walk through many instance levels of court（審級）, \
 and in each instance level of court will have different case number. \
 So it's necessary to separate the events into a table.